nextgis/qgis_cswclient/docs/howto.rst

 Clicking the 'Search' button will search the Metadata Catalogue.
 Search results are displayed in a list and are sortable by clicking on the column title.
 You can navigate through search results with the direction buttons below the search results.

 Clicking a result will show the record's abstract in the 'Abstract' window and provides the following options:

-- double-clicking the record displays the record metadata
+- double-clicking the record displays the record metadata with any associated access links.
+Clicking the links opens the link in the user's web browser.
 - clicking the 'Show XML' button opens a window with the service response in raw XML format
-- if record has type "downloadableData" and there is a link in the metadata, the 'Open URL' button will be enabled.
-Pressing this button will open the link in the user's default browser
-- if record has type 'liveData' and there is a link in the metadata, the 'Add to WMS list' button will be enabled.
-When clicking this button MetaSearch will verify if this is a valid WMS server.
-On success you will be asked for name for this server and it will be added to the QGIS WMS servers list.
-You can then connect to this WMS server by selecting the 'Layer / Add WMS/WMTS Layer' menu item.
+- if the record is an OGC web service (WMS, WFS, WCS), the appropriate 'Add to WMS|WFS|WCS' buttons will be enabled for the user to add to QGIS.
+  When clicking this button, MetaSearch will verify if this is a valid OWS.
+  On success you will be asked for name of this server and it will be added to the appropriate QGIS connection list.
+You can then connect to the OWS by selecting the 'Layer / Add WMS/WMTS Layer|WFS Layer|WCS Layer' menu item.

 Support
 -------